Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

+### <a onclick="return RegisterKbClick('KB796', 'Useful Page Objects')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB796.aspx">KB796</a> Useful Page Objects

+Sample framework including general purpose page objects that you may find useful in your test cases (KeyboardHelper, ListChecker, ManagedHelper, StringChecker, TableHandler).
+Help pressing special keys, comparing lists, accessing managed popup windows, checking unique strings and string formatting, working with standard web table (<table/>).

+### <a onclick="return RegisterKbClick('KB790', 'How to resign a third-party .ipa file to run it on a real iOS device')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB790.aspx">KB790</a> How to resign a third-party .ipa file to run it on a real iOS device

+You may receive an .ipa file from a development team or download one published by a third-party vendor.
+In order to create and run automation scripts using a real iOS device you need to resign the .ipa file with your provisioning profile and development certificate.
+Learn how to do it from this article.

+### <a onclick="return RegisterKbClick('KB780', 'Chrome for Testing')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB780.aspx">KB780</a> Chrome for Testing

+This is the mirror of https://googlechromelabs.github.io/chrome-for-testing/known-good-versions-with-downloads.json Using links from this JSON file you may download specific versions of Chrome that do not auto-update.

+### <a onclick="return RegisterKbClick('KB776', 'How to run a sub-test in isolated mode')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB776.aspx">KB776</a> How to run a sub-test in isolated mode

+Sometimes there is a need to execute another test (sub-test) from a Rapise test.
+Doing so with Global.DoInvokeTest or RVL.DoPlayTest will run the sub-test in the context of the calling test, it will reuse same browser profile or mobile profile, it will use same loaded libraries.
+Such mode of execution may produce different results compared with running the sub-test standalone.
+To run the sub-test in isolated mode use Global.DoInvokeTestParallel and RVL.DoPlayTestParallel.

+### <a onclick="return RegisterKbClick('KB775', 'Where to find Rapise installation logs')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB775.aspx">KB775</a> Where to find Rapise installation logs

+In rare cases Rapise installation fails.
+There may be different reasons for this including AV software, security configuration or corrupted Windows system.
+To help Rapise team to find out the root cause you may zip and share Rapise installation logs.

+### <a onclick="return RegisterKbClick('KB774', 'How to automate testing of Flutter Web applications')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB774.aspx">KB774</a> How to automate testing of Flutter Web applications

+In most cases Flutter Web applications are built with CanvasKit renderer (flutter build web --web-renderer canvaskit).
+It means that by default UI elements of an application are not visible to test automation tools.
+They see just the big pane that covers all browser window.
+So does Rapise.
+However, there is a simple workaround that can be applied to solve this problem.

+### <a onclick="return RegisterKbClick('KB772', 'If you have Rapise version lower than 8.0.28.45 and Chrome 115+')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB772.aspx">KB772</a> If you have Rapise version lower than 8.0.28.45 and Chrome 115+

+Since version 115 of Chrome the central storage of chromedriver executables has changed.
+If you have Rapise version older than 8.0.28.45 than you need to take special steps to continue testing on Chrome 115 and above.

+### <a onclick="return RegisterKbClick('KB771', 'How to generate an HTML report using own template and convert it to PDF')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB771.aspx">KB771</a> How to generate an HTML report using own template and convert it to PDF

+Rapise can export an execution report in HTML format, it even allows to choose from a few predefined templates.
+However you may want to create own template or customize existing one and export the report automatically at the end of test execution.
+Also you may want to convert generated HTML report to PDF format.
+Learn how from this article.

+### <a onclick="return RegisterKbClick('KB767', 'Rapise 8.0: how to use Rapise with Git and Spira')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB767.aspx">KB767</a> Rapise 8.0: how to use Rapise with Git and Spira

+If your team has only one or two test automation engineers, the best option for storing files of a testing framework is within SpiraTest.
+This approach is straightforward to implement and does not require specific configuration of test sets.
+However, if your testing framework is expected to grow significantly and you have multiple automation engineers, it is recommended to incorporate Git into your set of tools.
+Using Git offers several important benefits: Improved file loading speed: By integrating Git with RapiseLauncher, the process of loading files from a repository is significantly faster.
+This can save valuable time, especially when dealing with larger frameworks or complex test suites.
+Comprehensive source control features: Git provides a wide range of source control capabilities, including branching and merging.
+These features are essential for managing changes and collaborating effectively when multiple team members are working on the same codebase.
+It allows for better organization, tracking, and merging of code changes, ensuring a streamlined development process.
+Enhanced teamwork: Git simplifies collaboration in a team environment.
+It allows team members to work on different branches or even different features concurrently, while providing mechanisms to merge and synchronize their work seamlessly.
+This enables better coordination and reduces the risk of conflicts when integrating changes made by multiple developers.
+By incorporating Git into your testing workflow, you can optimize file loading speed, leverage powerful source control features, and foster a more efficient and collaborative team environment.

+### <a onclick="return RegisterKbClick('KB765', 'Rapise 8.0: how to use Page Objects/Modules')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB765.aspx">KB765</a> Rapise 8.0: how to use Page Objects/Modules

+When writing automated tests, it is often necessary to create shared modules that can be used by multiple test cases.
+These modules serve various purposes, such as handling authentication for applications with a login page, performing necessary actions after test case completion, or working with custom controls within the application, such as dropdown menus, form fields, or grid/table controls.
+In Rapise 8.0, you have the ability to address all these requirements.
+Rapise supports two types of modules: RVL (Rapise Visual Language) and JavaScript-based modules.
+These modules provide a flexible and powerful approach to handle common functionalities across your test cases.
+By using RVL modules, you can visually create reusable components that encapsulate specific actions or sequences of steps.
+For example, you can create an RVL module that handles the authentication process by entering credentials and clicking the login button.
+This module can then be easily reused across multiple test cases that require login functionality.
+Alternatively, you can leverage JavaScript-based modules in Rapise 8.0.
+JavaScript is a versatile programming language that allows you to create custom functions and logic to handle complex scenarios.
+With JavaScript-based modules, you can implement specific interactions with custom controls or perform actions that are not easily achievable through the visual interface of Rapise.
+Both RVL and JavaScript-based modules in Rapise provide a seamless way to organize and reuse common functionalities within your automated tests.
+They help improve maintainability, reduce duplication of code, and enhance overall test efficiency.

+### <a onclick="return RegisterKbClick('KB764', 'How to switch between applications in a Mobile test')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB764.aspx">KB764</a> How to switch between applications in a Mobile test

+Sometimes mobile testing scenarios involve interactions with built-in applications installed on a device.
+For example you may need to open Messages, locate SMS with a one-time code and use it in your application.

 ### <a onclick="return RegisterKbClick('KB760', 'Rapise 8.0: using multiselect and datacolumn parameters for comprehensive testing')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB760.aspx">KB760</a> Rapise 8.0: using multiselect and datacolumn parameters for comprehensive testing

 The true strength of test automation lies in its capability to execute the same test cases with varying input parameters.
 In Rapise 8.0, you can achieve this by utilizing multiselect and datacolumn parameters.
 Let's now explore a specific example to illustrate this concept.